maxthraxx/chronicler/README.md

 ---

-Together, we can build a better tool for storytelling — one that doesn’t sell your data or chain your creativity.
+Together, we can build a better tool for storytelling.

 👉 [Join the Patreon](https://patreon.com/ChroniclerWorldbuilder) and help build *Chronicler*.